|

 - Help identify and secure exhibiting and speaking opportunities at airport industry events.

-- Attend 4-6 airport industry events as ACRP's representative and:
+- Attend 1 airport industry event each year as an ACRP representative and:

 - Staff the ACRP exhibit booth.